-All About Soap Nuts
+All About Soap Berries

-What are Soap Nuts?
+What are soap berries?

 How do they work?

-Are soap nuts safe for my machine?
+Are soap berries safe for my machine?

 How do I use them to do laundry?

-You put about four whole nuts (eight halves) into a cotton wash bag and smash it a few times with your heel or the family mallet, etc. That helps to expose the full nut to the water, without leaving lots of 'pockets' (like when you make mac & cheese with those little shell pasta and the powdered cheese gets stuck in there, you know what we're talking about).
+You put about four whole berries (eight halves) into a cotton wash bag and smash it a few times with your heel, the family mallet, etc. That helps to expose the full nut to the water, without leaving lots of 'pockets' (like when you make mac & cheese with those little shell pasta and the powdered cheese gets stuck in there, you know what we're talking about).
 The saponin won't clump or anything but it's just better to break the nuts up a bit first.

 Then, depending on if you have a front loader or not, you either toss the wash bag into the washer and run a bit of hot water onto them, or you put them into a cup or bowl of hot water for a minute or two while you load the laundry into the machine.
 Either way you'll want them to sit for a minute to warm up.
 It's not totally necessary but it helps to release the saponin.
-After the initial soak, run the water warm or cold or whatever temperature.
-It's also safe to add washing soda or oxy-clean or anything else you want as a detergent booster.
+You’ll want to do this each time you do a wash, not just the first time you make the washbag.

 What if I'm on a greywater or septic tank system?